How to Get Into Underwater Welding

 To enter the underwater welding profession, a significant amount of training is required.
 First, you will need formal instruction from a school that offers underwater welding training.
 Second, you will need to obtain a commercial diver’s license.
 Maintaining current qualifications is important.
 Like any profession, employment is dependent on economic supply and demand.
 As the underwater welding industry continues to grow, the standards for underwater welds and certification are expected to increase, so having up-to-date qualifications will be necessary to thriving in the industry.

-One Response to “How to Get Into Underwater Welding ”
+3 Responses to “How to Get Into Underwater Welding ”